Letero/KnowledgeSharing/Ultimate.md

 }
 ```
 *auto* is archaic, it exists in C because before the C language there was a **B language** in which that keyword was necessary for declaring local variables.
 (B was developed into NB, which became C).

+## 16. Token

+A C program consists of various tokens and a token is either a keyword, an identifier, a constant, a string literal, or a symbol.

+Even space can be token - checkout [3.
+Token whitespace](#3-token-whitespace) to see interesting example.

 # CPP